jur/juhutube/README.md

 in the playlist, you need to press any key when currently no video is played.
 You need first to stop the playback with the Q key or CIRCLE.

-To get all playlists of a channel press the P key or CIRCLE.
-Press P or CIRCLE again to return from the playlist.
+To get all playlists of a channel press the S key or SQUARE.
+Press Escape or CIRCLE to return from the playlist.